antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ```
 ### If Expression
-For those who are not aware Expressions in Logic Apps are a sequence that can contain one or more functions, operators, variables, explicit values, or constants [ref](https://learn.microsoft.com/en-us/azure/logic-apps/workflow-definition-language-functions-reference#if).
-One of these expressions is the function `if` and is often combined with other functions shown below:
+Expressions in Logic Apps are a sequence that can contain one or more functions, operators, variables, explicit values, or constants.
+One of these expressions is the function `if`, often combined with other functions, as shown below:
 ```
 if(equals(a,10),a,null)
 ```
-A really cool thing about Expressions is that you can nest them like the code above, and this can be applied for `if` functions as well.
-This means that you could create a nested if-else statements like the following:
+A notable feature of Expressions is the ability to nest them.
+However, when nesting if functions, readability can become challenging.
+Therefore, it is a best practice not to overuse this feature.
 ```
 if(equals(a,10),a,if(equals(a,20),a,if(equals(a,30),a,null)))
 ```
-As you can see when writing a nested expressions the readability get quite awful.
-Therefor it is best practice to not "over do" this feature.

-### Javascript action
+### JavaScript action
-Allows you to run "vanilla" Javascript code within the Logic Apps, and can be used for a vast verity of tasks.
-The action can use outputs from other actions and can also `return` the output of the code, which in turn can be used in other actions in your workflows.
+Allows you to run "vanilla" JavaScript code within Logic Apps and can be used for a vast variety of tasks.
+The action can utilize outputs from other actions and can also `return` the output of the code, which, in turn, can be used in other actions in your workflows.

 ## The Benchmark